trueangle/kotlin-native-aws-lambda-runtime/README.md

 The Runtime uses AWS logging conventions for enhanced log capture, supporting String and JSON log output format.
-It also allows you to dynamically control log levels without altering your code, simplifying the debugging process.
+It also allows to dynamically control log levels without altering your code, simplifying the debugging process.
 Additionally, you can direct logs to specific Amazon CloudWatch log groups, making log management and aggregation more efficient at scale.
 More details on how to set log format and level refer to the article.